VVE/todolist/README.md

-# gRPC for Go example (ToDo)
+# Remome Procedure Call (gRPC) for Go example (ToDo)
-Simple gRPC server and client.
+An example to study gRPC.
+Simple server and client.
-This example is intended to fill the space between the example (by grpc.io) of Hello World with no field and examples by Aleksandr Sokolovskii and by Kyle Felter that demonstrates several features at once.
+This example is intended to fill the space between the base level example Hello World with no field (by grpc.io) and examples by Aleksandr Sokolovskii and by Kyle Felter that demonstrates several features at once.
-# Summary
-gRPC - Remome Procedure Call
-In memory database.
+Using the example of to-do list task.
+For simplicity, we make the task list one-level, do not implement time fields, do not implement the cancellation of the readiness mark, we do not implement the user interface, implement the task database as an in-memory array.
 # Running the code
+Let's assume that the module being created is located in the %PATH%\src\todolist directory, and its file structure is as described below.
 1. Start the server
 ```
 cd %GOPATH%\src\todolist\cmd>